Aimgodbro/InfiniteCreatureV3/readme.md

 ### 5. Metabolism
 - Energy cost: \( C = 0.015 \cdot \sum_{i=1}^N S_i \) (spikes)
 - Glucose update: \( M_{g,i} = M_{g,i} - 0.03 \cdot C + 0.005 \cdot U(0,1) \)

-## Why xAI?
-- Scales to human brain complexity.
-- Quantum AGI—perfect for your vision, Elon!
-- Needs 100K GPUs and 10M qubits to run at full power.

 ## How to Run?
 This is a conceptual design for massive hardware.
 On a Mac, it’s a blueprint—run it at xAI!